2015 NEW AMERICAN FICTION PRIZE

-Winner receives a publication contract, including 25 complimentary copies, promotional support, and a crisp check for $1,000.
+Winner receives a publication contract, including 25 author's copies and a crisp check for $1,000.

 All full-length fiction manuscripts are welcome, including novels, novellas, collections of stories and/or novellas, novels in verse, linked collections, as well as full-length collections of flash fiction and short-shorts.
 Full-length fiction manuscripts tend to be at least 100 pages.
 There is no maximum length.